SCENERY RECONSTRUCTION

 sceneries can be reconstructed up to equivalence.
 For

-this we usually take the scenery A
+this we usually take the scenery A to be

 the outcome of a random process